A village that has always inspired artists

 The narrow streets of this city of art and history

 There’s a well-known saying about the town and its history: “Pont-Aven, town of renown, 14 mills, 15 houses”.
-Indeed, thanks to its privileged location with the river Aven running through the town, Pont-Aven once had 14 working mills.
+In fact, thanks to its privileged location with the Aven river running through the aptly-named town, Pont-Aven once had 14 working mills.

-As you stroll through the narrow streets of Pont-Aven, you’ll come across secret footbridges: the Xavier Grall Promenade.
-As you venture along, you’ll pass from one bank to the other, past wash houses and discover the few remaining mills.
+Take a stroll through the narrow streets of Pont-Aven and you’ll come across some secret footbridges: the Promenade Xavier Grall.
+As you wander along, you’ll pass from one bank to the other, passing wash houses and discovering the few remains of mills.
 These are part of the commune’s cultural and historical heritage.
-It’s here that you’ll contemplate the pretty vistas of mimosas, cherry trees and other flowering riverbanks.
+It’s here that you’ll be able to admire the beautiful views of mimosas, cherry trees and other flowering riverbanks.

 Stroll on the Aven

 You’ll arrive at the Pont-Aven marina, once one of Cornouaille’s most important ports.
-Today, motorboats and sailboats grace the landscape.
-At low tide, you’ll see one of the rocks nicknamed “Gargantua’s hoof”, reminding you of the shape of the legendary giant’s shoe.
+Now, motorboats and sailboats grace the landscape.
+At low tide, you’ll spot one of the rocks nicknamed “Gargantua’s hoof”, reminding you of the shape of this legendary giant’s shoe.

 The marina is also the starting point for excursions with the Vedettes Aven-Belon to enjoy the green setting between land and sea.
-From here, you’ll cruise along the banks of the river Aven, where you’ll discover pretty thatched-roof houses and sumptuous manor houses.
+In this way, you’ll follow the banks of the river Aven, where you’ll discover pretty thatched houses and sumptuous manor houses.
 You’ll pass through the port of Kerdruc and then Port Manec’h, where the Aven and Bélon rivers flow into the Atlantic Ocean.
-You’ll pass along pretty beaches of fine white sand.
+Along the way, you’ll pass lovely beaches of fine white sand.

 Walk in the Bois d’Amour